| You Gotta Love 'em: A Poetry and Prose Anthology

 of the North Carolina Poetry Society and remains on the board.
 She teaches

 English, journalism and yearbook at Asheboro High School.
-She has two grown
+She has two

-sons and liveson a 55 acre farm
+grown sons and liveson a 55 acre

-in Climax, NC with her husband, dogs, cat and cows.
+farm in Climax, NC with her husband, dogs, cat and cows.
 Rev. Dena M.

-Ferrari is the Vice-President of the Writers’ Ink Guild in Fayetteville,
+Ferrari is the Vice-President of the Writers’ Ink Guild in

-She and her husband, Peter, share a wonderful life of love and laughter.
+and Ragged Lines.
+She and her husband, Peter, share a wonderful life

-When not writing, Dena volunteers; ministering in prison, reading on the
+of love and laughter.
+When not writing, Dena volunteers; ministering in

-radio for the blind and remains spiritual in all her endeavors.
-Brightest
+prison, reading on the radio for the blind and remains spiritual in all

-Blessings.
+her endeavors.
+Brightest Blessings.
 Ann Fogelman,

 a writer of memoirs in prose and poetry, lives in Friendswood, Tx.
 Her

-work has been published in anthologies including Exit 109 and various school
+work has been published in anthologies including Exit 109 and various

-Poetry Society of Texas, and The Arts Alliance Center in Clear Lake, TX.
-Dare Freeman
+Coast Poets, Poetry Society of Texas, and The Arts Alliance Center in

 Ford, of Hendersonville, NC, has a background in education.
 Ford